-- ♦ What time zone this server is installed in. - ♦ What type of time server category this server falls into. - Whether the server is in a time zone that observes daylight saving time.
+- In what time zone is this server installed? - In what type of time server category does this server fall? - Whether the server is in a time zone that observes daylight saving time (DST).

 Time Synchronization

 This procedure is part of the NetWare installation program.